aristanetworks/avd/ansible_collections/arista/avd/extensions/molecule/eos_cli_config_gen/documentation/devices/host1.md

 - Counters rate period decay is set for 300 seconds
 - Routing for IPv4 multicast is enabled.
+- Routing for IPv6 multicast is enabled.
 - Multipathing deterministically by selecting the same upstream router.
+- IPv4 software forwarding is by the Software Forwarding Engine (SFE)
-- Software forwarding by the Software Forwarding Engine (SFE)
+- IPv6 software forwarding is by the Software Forwarding Engine (SFE)

 #### IP Router Multicast RPF Routes